liu.seSearch for publications in DiVA

 National Category

-Language Technology (Computational Linguistics) Social Sciences Interdisciplinary Sociology (excluding Social Work, Social Psychology and Social Anthropology)
+Natural Language Processing Peace and Conflict Studies Other Social Sciences not elsewhere specified Sociology (excluding Social Work, Social Psychology and Social Anthropology)

 Identifiers